comet-dot-photos/comet-dot-photos/README.md

 ## How to Report Issues

-To report issues, please use the **Issue** tab in the GitHub repository.
+To report issues or seek support, please use the **Issues** tab of the GitHub repository.

+## How to Help Out

+If you have questions about Comet.Photos, or would like to help with its development, please post in the **Discussions** section of the GitHub repository.

 [Comet.Photos website]: https://comet.photos/